 Much of this work also ties into broader digital transformation work, which includes moving more of our on-premise infrastructure to the cloud and exploring ways to better facilitate communication and collaboration at Mitchell Hamline.

-In considering the two solutions, Information Technology Services recommends that you review vision and strategic plan and consider what solution is most consistent with the vision and best enables us to effectuate the strategic plan.
+In considering new solutions, Information Technology Services recommends that you review the vision and strategic plan and consider what solution is most consistent with the vision and best enables us to effectuate the strategic plan.

 Evaluation and implementation of a full ERP/SIS system consists of a variety of steps.
 You have already been asked to provide input on your current technology and processes and your satisfaction with those.

 In addition, Mitchell Hamline is partnering with the Tambellini Group, a third-party research analyst firm, to advise us regarding ERP/SIS vendor selection and implementation.
 Our strategic advisor at the Tambellini Group is Hampton Shive.